postmanlabs/postman-request/README.md

 - `baseUrl` - fully qualified uri string used as the base url.
 Most useful with `request.defaults`, for example when you want to do many requests to the same domain.
 If `baseUrl` is `https://example.com/api/`, then requesting `/end/point?test=true` will fetch `https://example.com/api/end/point?test=true`.
 When `baseUrl` is given, `uri` must also be a string.
 - `method` - http method (default: `"GET"`)
 - `headers` - http headers (default: `{}`)
 - `protocolVersion` - HTTP Protocol Version to use.
-Can be one of `auto|http1|http2` (default: `auto`).
+Can be one of `auto|http1|http2` (default: `http1`).
 Is overridden to `http1` when sending a http request, using proxy, or running in a browser environment.
 ---

 - `qs` - object containing querystring values to be appended to the `uri`